katzdaniel/COVID_Twitter_Sentiment/README.md

 ## A hosted dashboard can be found [here](https://covid-twitter-sentiment.herokuapp.com/).

-**This is school project and should not be thought of as anything more.**
+**This is project for learning and should not be thought of as anything more.**

 ## Notes
 - It is against Twitter TOS to share individual tweets without embeding a tweet card so I can not share the database with tweets.